szsoma/webflow-dev-starter/HOWTO.md

 ## Step 1: Installation and initialization 💽
 1. Go to the template: [https://github.com/szsoma/webflow-dev-starter](https://github.com/szsoma/webflow-dev-starter)
-2. Clone the repo by clicking on "Use this template" and configure your new repo with the name of your project.
+2. Clone the repository by selecting  **"Use this template"**  and create a new repository, naming it after your project.
-3. Open your new repository with GitHub Desktop app by clicking on `<> Code → Open with GitHub Desktop`
+3. Open the new repository in GitHub Desktop by clicking  **`<> Code → Open with GitHub Desktop`**.
-4. Open your project folder in VS Code and run `npm i` command in terminal
+4. In VS Code, open your project folder and run the command  `npm i`  in the terminal to install dependencies.

-## Step 2: Coding
+## Step 2: Start Coding
+1. Now, you're ready to begin coding!
+Open the  `app.js`  file in your project folder—this will serve as the input file for your project.
+2. To start the dev server, open a terminal at the root of the project and run the  `npm run dev`  command You can see your generated JS files at  `http://localhost:1234/app.js`

+> **Note:**  jQuery is already included in the project but won’t be added to the final build since Webflow provides it by default on all sites.

+## Step 3: Webflow Integration 📝
+Now things are about to get exciting!
+The template will automatically refreshes the page every time you save a JavaScript file, making your workflow more efficient and saving you time.

+Paste this script in the `Before </body> tag` part of the Webflow custom code in the project settings so that it loads on all pages.
+We will change the url of Vercel (or Netlify) later to load the production files.
 ```
 <script src="http://localhost:1234/app.js"></script>
 <!-- tries to load from local host -->
 <script>
 if(typeof parceled === 'undefined') {
 		let script = document.createElement('script')